Unnamed Point 273 (NO 276349, 273m)

 Here’s what they sounded like, courtesy of xeno-canto:

 I paid a visit to Redmyre’s fine mock-Tudor boathouse, and then followed another track marked on the 1:25,000 towards White Hill.
+(Note added 2021: The way to the boathouse is now roped off with “Private” signs.
+A new track takes walkers heading towards Redmyre farm circuitously around, rather past, the boathouse.)
 I had thought there might be a little difficulty getting to the top of the hill through the forestry, but it proved to be a doddle.
 I turned left into a firebreak at NO 277339, right up another firebreak at NO 277338 (both marked on the 1:25,000), and found myself on the open summit of White Hill.
 The pale grass here suggests how White Hill got its name—in the days before the current forestry plantation, bare White Hill would have been a notable contrast with heathery Blacklaw.

 There’s a track marked on the 1:25,000 that takes you off the north side of the hill and then loops around westwards.
 It’s probably the best route.
 I followed the firebreak due west, along the remnant of an ancient boundary wall, but it proved to be a little overgrown, and brought me out against the edge of the forest fence, which I had to follow north until I found a broken section I could step over.
 Then I was able to descend to join the aforementioned track that comes down off the summit of the hill.